Sidekick

 Bottom Line

-The 2023 Hyundai Elantra suits budget drivers who log moderate miles.
-It fits commuters and families seeking low fuel costs and strong safety.
+The 2023 Hyundai Elantra works for budget drivers with moderate miles.
+Commuters and small families like its low fuel costs and safety features.

-Keep it if under 30k miles.
+Keep it if miles stay under 30,000.
 Get your personal Sidekick Score at Sidekick today.

 Own a 2023 Hyundai Elantra?